 I have received your letter, dated May 15, 1936, and want you to know how grateful I am for the commendatory statements which you so generously make concerning the accomplishments of this Bureau and my administration of it.
 The confidence, which many of our citizens display in the activities of the FBI, is a source of great encouragement.
 I sincerely hope our endeavors to attain an improvement in the crime situation will continue to merit your approbation and that of all good citizens.
-The party of the citizens of the ci

-With best wishes and kind repards, I am
+With best wishes and kind reports, I am

-John Edgar Hoover,
+John Edgar Hoover.